Selected Correspondence Vineeto

 Ignoring all the flashing stop-signs I reached to the stunningly clear perception of what ‘I’ consist of – a software survival program, causing emotion-producing chemicals and kept alive through the notion that this is me, all of me.
 The process of seeing the program of ‘me’, the ‘self’, in action was like lifting it from its nourishing soil, airing it, so to speak, and thus depriving it from its very life-source – even if only for a short time.
 That alien entity ‘me’ that I had been taking examining since so long was finally seen and experienced as something other than this physical body.
 These moments of apperception, of the bare awareness of ‘who I am’ now rock the boat and create all kinds of mental and physical nuisance like headache and angst, only to confirm that this experience was not just a dream.

 Since then I had another fascinating experiential insight into the nature of ‘desire’.
 In the early morning hours of a sleepless night I watched a procession of thoughts turn into a mental nightmare of need, growing into greed, amounting to wanting to devour anything or anybody that would come into my reach.
 For a short time this instinct took over all of my thinking like a mental rape, and I felt no different to a hungry lion or a python ready to strike.
 Curiously I was reminded of the compulsive eating disorder of bulimia and I could understand what might happen to people who suffer from it.
-I experienced the instinct of desire gone completely out of control – and if one would take action there would later be shame guilt and despair for having ‘lost it’ with ensuing remorse and self-punishment in an endless cycle of self-destruction.
+I experienced the instinct of desire gone completely out of control – and if one would take action there would later be shame, guilt and despair for having ‘lost control’ with ensuing remorse and self-punishment in an endless cycle of self-destruction.

 What an exciting and fascinating set-up, being my own lab, my own guinea-pig and my own scientist all in one – and getting describable, repeatable and comparable results.
 Factual.
 Actual.
 And great fun.